Himanshu1198/final-hcl-repo/docs/README.md

 - **Cloudinary** account (for video storage)
 - **Google Gemini API** key (for AI analysis)
 - **Git** for version control

+### Example Credentials (for testing)

+⚠️ **Note:** User registration is not available.
+You must login using the predefined credentials below.
+There is no self-signup endpoint.

+Use these example accounts for local testing or demo purposes only.
+Do NOT use them in production.

+- Mentor: `mentor@example.com` / `mentor123`
+- Student: `student@example.com` / `student123`
+- University: `university@@example.com` / `university123`

 ### Backend Setup